webbrandon/mc/README.md

     -h, --help    Prints help information

 OPTIONS:
-    -f, --file <CONFIG>                Sets the "Makeconfig" file to use.
+    -f, --file <CONFIG>                Sets the "Makeconfig.yaml" file to use.
     -p, --params <PARAMS>              Sets a custom template parameters file.
     -S, --post-script <POST_SCRIPT>    Sets the script file to use after configuring template.
     -s, --script <SCRIPT>              Sets the script file to use for setting template parameters.